DIVORCE | ADOPTION | ELDER LAW

 Medicaid and Long-Term Care

-One of the most common uses of an elder law attorney is to obtain Medicaid benefits for seniors in need of long-term care.
-The average cost of nursing home care in Florida is $9,000 per month.
-Medicaid will pay for that care if the applicant meets certain income and asset criteria.
+With Florida nursing home costs averaging $9,000 per month, proactive planning is vital.
+We help seniors qualify for benefits using Qualified Income Trusts (QIT) and legal asset-shielding techniques.
+Our goal is to ensure your loved one receives high-quality care while preserving their estate for their heirs.
 For an individual seeking Medicaid benefits, the applicant cannot have more than $2,313 in monthly gross income, and cannot have more than $2,000 in countable assets.
-An elder law attorney can help the applicant qualify for Medicaid by using Qualified Income Trusts to isolate income, and by utilizing techniques to ensure assets and funds are exempt from Medicaid consideration.
+An elder law attorney can help the applicant qualify for Medicaid by using Qualified Income Trusts to isolate income and by utilizing techniques to ensure assets and funds are exempt from Medicaid consideration.
 The result is your loved one will receive the care they deserve during their time of need.

 Elder Law Attorney